jdtsmith/kind-icon/README.md

 ### Icons

-Check the [material icon library](https://pictogrammers.com/library/mdi/) for the icons you can use, more than 7,000 of them!
+Check the [material icon library](https://pictogrammers.com/library/mdi/) for the default icons you can use, more than 7,000 of them!
 All you need to "use" an icon is its name.
 The easiest approach is to `M-x customize-variable kind-icon-mapping`, find the kind you are interested in, and change its icon.
 Hit the `Preview` button and check the message buffer to confirm it's the icon you were after, and Apply your changes.

 **Note that `svg-lib`, which `kind-icon` uses, downloads and caches icons, by default in `.emacs.d/.cache/svg-lib/`.**  If no network connection is present, and the icon has not been cached on disk, the short-text is used as a backup for that session.